 Funding: NHRMC, the Star Scientific Foundation, Multiple Sclerosis Research Australia, Tourette Sydnrome Association USA

-Research approach equipment: Our focus is to identify new targets of antibodies and to study the role of these antibodies in the pathogenesis of brain immune-mediated diseases in children.
+Research approach equipment: Our focus is to identify autoantibodies and to understand their role in the brain disease.
 Our group is part of the Institute for Neuroscience and Muscle Research at the Kids Research Institute (the Children's Hospital at Westmead).
-The Kids Research Institute is a global leading translational research center for children associated with the University of Sydney.
-It is located in a brand new building besides the Children's Hospital at Westmead.
-Also present on the Westmead campus are the Westmead Millenium Institute and the Children Medical Research research Institute.
-The three institutes share state-of-the-art facilities including flow cytometry, imaging, genomics, and proteomics cores.
+The Kids Research Institute is a global leading USyd-affiliated translational research centre.
+It is located at the heart of the Westmead campus in a new building besides the Children's Hospital at Westmead.
+Also present on the Westmead campus are the Westmead Institute for Medical Research and the Children Medical Research Institute.
+The Kids Research Institute is part of the Westmead Research Hub and shares state-of-the-art Hub facilities including flow cytometry, imaging, genomics, and proteomics cores.

 Primary supervisor: Fabienne Brilot-Turville